“This post may contain affiliate links. Please read my disclosure for more info.

 7. Consider the option of guaranteeing your payment up front

 I may have seen the option to “guarantee” my design contest right from the start, but I didn’t understand why I might want to select it.
+There’s a good reason to consider it.

 When you launch your design contest, you’re not obligated to pay anything during the 4-day qualifying round.
 It’s not until the end of the qualifying round when you select finalists that you’ll need to guarantee payment.